-The proposed clarification and strengthening of the Fisheries Acts 1959 to 2003 against illegal fishing should deter offenders and safeguard fisheries, and lead to more cost-effective, if not less, enforcement activity which is funded by the Exchequer.
+The proposed clarification and strengthening of the Fisheries Acts 1959 to 2003 against illegal fishing should deter offenders and safeguard fisheries, and, with the proposed establishment of an independent statutory Sea-Fisheries Protection Authority (as provided for in Chapter 5 of Part 2 of the Bill), should lead to more cost-effective enforcement activity which is funded by the Exchequer.
 The Bill should also secure taxes and fees payable by sea-fishing boat licensees, as well as timely payment of rates and charges in respect of any vessel availing of services at any Fishery Harbour Centre.